Kolya Vasin: Life in Russia

 Since 1989, Vasin has travelled extensively in the United States and the United Kingdom, communicating with Beatles researchers from around the world.
 In one of his first trips he met Allan Williams, the first manager of the band, who then began to come to Russia to join Vasin in celebrating the birthdays of Beatles members.
 For a while Vasin was involved in the popularisation of Elvis Presley's music in Russia, as Presley had been a great influence on his idols.

 Being one of the largest popularisers of The Beatles in the USSR, Vasin made a significant contribution to the fall of communism in different countries through rock music.
 In 2007 he published a book entitled "Рок на русских костях" ("Rock on Russian Bones"), in a reference to the X-ray slides that were used for his bootleg records in Soviet times.
 One of the first to receive a copy was John's son Sean Lennon, who visited Russia in the same year to play at concerts.

 Vasin campaigned for a museum-cum-shrine (or the "John Lennon Temple of Peace and Love", as he called it) honouring John Lennon to be erected in Saint Petersburg.
 This 210 ft tall structure would stand on the shore of the Gulf of Finland and include two large spheres – one in yellow inscribed with "all you need is love" and one in blue with "give peace a chance".
 A yellow submarine would be sited in the sea nearby.
 The city authorities granted Vasin the land necessary for this structure.
 In 1992, he became the President of the Committee for the construction the temple, which is officially registered in the Saint Petersburg City Administration as a public organization.
 He also established a foundation, "Свободная культура" (Free Culture), to raise funds by petitioning rock stars and fan clubs across the world and selling merchandise.
 The temple has already been created, but Vasin wished to expand it into a vast tower.

 Vasin died on 29 August 2018, five days after his 73rd birthday, after a fall from the third storey of the Saint Petersburg Gallery shopping centre.
 Vasin's death was later revealed to be a suicide.
 He left a suicide note which read the following:"It's impossible to live in a country where nobody supports a Temple of John Lenon".

-Family

-Vasin did not have a family or leave children.